maclick/Basics-of-Python---wordcount-project/README.md

 2. Count words from many specific files
 3. Count words from all files in a `resources` directory
 4. Sum the word counts from many files
+5. Store the results in a file in a `answers` directory